Vaelatern/dxpb/doc/how-to-test.md

 and beyond the permitted resources of most public IRC servers.

 We will now configure a builder.
 This requires a git packages repo checkout, for which I like using `/var/cache/dxpb/void-packages/`.
-It will also need a hostdir directory where `hostdir/binpkgs` refers to the directory we previous set for `/var/lib/dxpb/pkgs/`.
-Whether by symlink or by mount shouldn't matter, this is a detail for xbps-src to care about.

 Next, we need configuration for our builder.
 Please `mkdir /etc/sv/dxpb-x86_64`, `ln -rs /etc/sv/dxpb-builder/run /etc/sv/dxpb-x86_64/run`.
 Then please put the following in `/etc/sv/dxpb-x86_64/conf`: